Photo: Lieselotte van der Meijs/imagebank.sweden.se

 Family-focused policies extend to migration regulations; when you apply for a work permit, you can also apply for residence permits for your spouse (including common-law and registered partners) and unmarried children under 21.
 Your family members can start to work or study right away when you get to Sweden.

 Sweden encourages innovation.
 Companies in fields from ICT to energy are at the cutting edge of sustainable development and technological advancement.
 Swedish companies like IKEA, Ericsson and Spotify have fundamentally changed their fields – and continue to do so.
 International rankings like the Global Innovation Index confirm that Sweden is an innovation leader.
 If you work in Sweden, you could be a part of taking your field to the next level.

 5. The welfare system is inclusive

-In addition to a career where you’re encouraged to develop as an individual, comprehensive social benefits mean you don’t have to worry about the cost of healthcare, childcare or your children’s education.
-State subsidies make these and other aspects of life affordable, and many benefits are free of charge.
-Eighteen months of paid parental leave are offered per child, with job security when you return to work, and sick leave benefit means that you can focus on your health when you need to.
+In addition to a career where you’re encouraged to develop as an individual, the tax-financed social benefits mean you don’t have to worry about the cost of healthcare, childcare or your children’s education.
+State subsidies make these and other aspects of life affordable.
+Eighteen months of paid parental leave – based on income – are offered per child, with job security when you return to work, and sick leave benefit means that you can focus on your health when you need to.

 (And no, there are no polar bears on the streets.)